stevemao/javascript-cant-replace-html/README.md

 ## Context Menu

 EG: "Open Link In New Tab".
-You can't add this in JavaScript.
+You can't add this to your "right click menu" in JavaScript.
 No You can't.
 [You can't even do customize context menu in most browsers](http://caniuse.com/#search=context).

 ## Search engine